top of page

 But, this is the job of parenting: to lift your child up to new heights of experience, and send them into new feats of independence, all the time knowing they can return to your loving embrace.

-Afraid you might be holding your kids back?
+Are you questioning your parenting approach?
+Are you afraid you might be holding your kids back?
 Ask yourself this question:

 "Are my emotional needs taking priority over the developmental needs of my child?"